No results were found...

 Readdle

 Readdle creates productivity apps for iPhone, iPad and Mac.
-In this new feature preview email, they’ve used a combination of photography and graphic design and used this as the thumbnail image for their video.
+In this new feature preview email, they’ve used a combination of photography and graphic design for the thumbnail image of their video.

 Readdle embedded video email example